 Your Child’s Preventative Care

-In our Frederick, Maryland dentist office, we are concerned with all aspects of preventive care.
+In our Frederick dental office, we are experts in all aspects of preventive care.
 We use the latest in dental sealant technology to protect your child’s teeth.
-Dental sealants are bonded to the chewing surfaces of back molars, which are the most prone to tooth decay.
+The dentist will bond dental sealants to the chewing surfaces of back molars, which are the most prone to tooth decay.

-Cavities are often caused by a lack of oral hygiene or a diet high in sugar.
+Children get cavities because of a lack of oral hygiene or a diet high in sugar.
 Limiting sugar intake and brushing regularly can help.
-The longer it takes your child to chew their food and the longer the residue stays on their teeth, the greater the chances of getting cavities.
+The longer it takes your child to chew food and the longer it stays on their teeth, the greater the chances of getting cavities.

 To prevent cavities: